Proxy Target: Bridging the Gap Between Discrete Spiking Neural Networks and Continuous Control: Preliminaries

 \subsection{Reinforcement Learning}

-Reinforcement Learning (RL) involves an agent interacting with the environment.
-At every time step, the agent observes the current state $s$ and performs an action $a$, the environment gives a reward $r$ and transfers to the next state $s'$.
-The agent’s goal is to learn an optimal policy $\pi_\phi$ with parameters $\phi$ that maximizes the expected return $J(\phi)$.
+Reinforcement Learning (RL) involves an agent interacting with an environment.
+The agent observes the current state $s$, performs an action $a$ and receives a reward $r$, while the environment transitions to the next state $s'$.
+The agent’s objective is to learn a policy $\pi_\phi$, parameterized by $\phi$, that maximizes the expected return.

-In continuous control, the action space is a continuous vector indicating the extent of each action (e.g., torque).
-Most of the continuous control algorithms utilize the Actor-Critic framework with deterministic policy \citep{RL1}, where the actor network $\pi$ performs action $a=\pi_\phi(s)$, while the critic network rates this action and output a Q-value $Q_\theta(s,a)$ with parameters $\theta$ \citep{Actor_Critic}.
+In continuous control settings, the action space is a continuous vector (e.g., torque values).
+Most continuous control algorithms adopt the Actor–Critic framework with a deterministic policy~\citep{RL1}, where the actor $\pi_\phi$ outputs actions $a=\pi_\phi(s)$ and the critic $Q_\theta$ evaluates them with parameters $\theta$~\citep{Actor_Critic}.
+The actor is updated by the deterministic policy gradient~\citep{DPG}: